aiondemand/aiod-enhanced-interaction/README.md

     - `DATA_DIRPATH`: Path to a directory that should contain all the volumes and other files related to our the services we wish to deploy.
     - `USE_GPU`: Boolean value that denotes whether you wish to use a GPU for the initial population of Milvus database or not.  *(Overrides value set by `USE_GPU` in `env.app`)
     - `USE_LLM`: Whether we wish to locally deploy an Ollama service for serving an LLM that can be utilized for metadata extraction and processing.
 If set to False, we won't support these more advanced asset search processes.
-    - `INITIAL_EMBEDDINGS_TO_POPULATE_DB_WITH_DIRPATH`": An optional variable representing a dirpath to a specific directory containing a list of JSONs representing precomputed embeddings for various assets.
+    - `INITIAL_EMBEDDINGS_TO_POPULATE_DB_WITH_DIRPATH`: An optional variable representing a dirpath to a specific directory containing a list of JSONs representing precomputed embeddings for various assets.
+This variable is useful for migrating embeddings on machines that do not possess a GPU unit to increase the computational speed associated with the embedding computations.
+This variable is specifically tailored for original developers of this repo to expedite the deployment process on AIoD platform.
+    - `MONGO_ASSETCOLS_DUMP_FILEPATH`: An optional variable representing a filepath to a JSON file containing a list of documents used for populating MongoDB database, more specifically the `assetCollections` collection.
 This variable is useful for migrating embeddings on machines that do not possess a GPU unit to increase the computational speed associated with the embedding computations.
 This variable is specifically tailored for original developers of this repo to expedite the deployment process on AIoD platform.

     - Milvus credentials to use/initiate services with:
         - `MILVUS_NEW_ROOT_PASS`: New root password used to replace a default one.
 The password change is only performed during the first initialization of the Milvus service.